| The sections to be presented will

 ruminatory regurgitation and actual mechanical or chemically-induced

+vomiting does occur.
 Clinical research has shown that

 patients later presenting as normal weight bulimics